-Drop is an official action that terminates a student's enrollment in the graduate program because either a) the student has failed to resolve documented problems in the student's final probation status or b) the student has one of the performance issues as outlined above.
+An Academic Drop is an official action that terminates a student's enrollment from a graduate program because either the student has failed to resolve documented problems in the student's final academic alert status, or the student has one of the performance issues outlined above.

-Graduate programs will submit drop recommendations to the UW Graduate School prior to the start of the quarter but no later than the 5th business day of the drop quarter.
-The drop status will appear on the student's official transcript.
+Graduate programs should submit academic drop recommendations to the UW Graduate School prior to the start of the quarter but no later than the 5th business day of the drop quarter.
+The Graduate School approves the academic drop and drop status will appear on the student's official transcript.

-When dropped, a student is not eligible to complete the program or return at a later date to complete the degree.
-A student dropped from one graduate program may apply to and enroll in a different graduate program if admitted.
+Academic drop letters are sent to the student from the department and from the Dean of the Graduate School.
+When dropped, a student is not eligible to complete the program or return later to complete the degree.
+A student dropped from one graduate program may apply and enroll in a different graduate program if accepted.